DevlessTeam/docs/dev-setup.md

 # Run docker.
 Add -d if you prefer running detached.
 docker run -p 4545:80 -v "$PWD:/var/www/html" eddymens/devless
 ```

-If you ran without the `-d` option, this terminal will now block, with DevLess running.
+If you run without the `-d` option, this terminal will now block, with DevLess running.
 To shut down DevLess, press ctrl+c.

 We have now pulled the DevLess Docker image.
 It contains all system dependencies for DevLess, including MySQL and an nginx server.
 When starting docker, we also specify that we want the DevLess source within the container to point to our checked-out directory outside of the container.

-## Set up php dependencies & fix permissions
+## Set up DevLess dependencies & fix permissions

 For this we need to know the container id of the container we just started.
 Run `docker ps`, and look for the DevLess container.